pyOpenSci/python-package-guide/tutorials/5-pyproject-toml.md

 ### Add package dependencies

 Next add your dependencies table to the project table.
 Dependencies represent the Python packages that your package requires to run.
-Dependencies get added in a list like structure.
+Similar to the build-system above, dependencies get added in an array (similar to a Python list) structure.

 ```toml
 dependencies = ["numpy", "requests", "pandas", "pydantic"]